Who Is Raymond Michael Weber, The Man Accused Of Killing 2 Females In Vacaville And Live Streaming Video Of Their Bodies?

 On Monday, Vacaville Police Sgt.
 Kate Cardona said the victims are ages 26 and 15.
 The identities of the victims have not been released, although next-of-kin have been notified.

-He is facing several criminal charges, including two counts of first-degree murder and domestic assault.
-He appeared in a courtroom on Tuesday where only pictures were allowed.
-He was wearing a gray and white striped inmate jumpsuit and blue face mask.
+Weber is facing several criminal charges, including two counts of first-degree murder and domestic assault.
+He appeared in a courtroom on Tuesday wearing a gray and white striped inmate jumpsuit and blue face mask.

 Weber is reportedly an Army veteran but is not currently an active-duty soldier.
 He has no ties to Travis Air Force Base, according to a base spokesperson.

-He was sought by police in 2014 for questioning after his brother, Antoine Weber, allegedly shot and killed Raymond’s girlfriend, 19-year-old Nichole Duarte in the face.
+He was sought by police in 2014 for questioning after his brother Antoine Weber allegedly shot and killed Raymond’s girlfriend, 19-year-old Nichole Duarte, in the face.
 She died two days later.
-Raymond was believed to be there when the shooting happened and fled.
-At the time, he was also wanted on a parole violation charge.
+Raymond was believed to be present at the time of the shooting.

-Vacaville police haven’t released the identities of the two women, although a Georgia woman says her daughter, Savannah Theberge, 26, of Utah, was shown in the live stream.
-Theberge told her mother last week that she and Weber were engaged and were going to California.

 Weber is the older brother of local rapper Marcus Weber, who goes by the name of “Uzzy Marcus.”